spdx/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 - core: the element follows the Core profile specification
 - software: the element follows the Software profile specification
+- simpleLicensing: the element follows the simple Licensing profile specification
-- licensing: the element follows the Licensing profile specification
+- expandedLicensing: the element follows the expanded Licensing profile specification
 - security: the element follows the Security profile specification
 - build: the element follows the Build profile specification
 - ai: the element follows the AI profile specification